Ktiscar1/Marketing-Group/README.md

 *(More analysis can be done but is not needed to obtain thee relevant needed information)*

-# Summarize Statics on the clusters
+# Summarize Statistics on the clusters

 ![Scatter Plot](https://github.com/Ktiscar1/Marketing-Group/blob/4beb490062287707ec5e2d80d2a0513fbeb99320/scatter%20plot%20bivariate.png)